MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### MediaWiki
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from MediaWiki and intelligently searching it with Microsoft Graph.
 It robustly indexes pages, discussion pages, and attachments from MediaWiki instances in near real time.
-The connector fully supports MediaWiki’s built-in permission model, as well as MediaWiki installations based on Active Directory and other directory services.
+The connector fully supports MediaWiki’s built-in permission model, as well as MediaWiki installations based on Entra ID and other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-mediawiki-connector)